enriktigasna/finest-bot/README.md

 ```

 ## Future of the project
-I have decided to continue on this project in disnake after discord.py was discontinued, planning on adding slash command support soon
+Discontinued due to changing APIs and dependencies.
+Don't plan to maintain this project in the future, although I might migrate it back to discord.py now that that library is back in service

 ## Contributing